OpenSourceEconomics/grmpy/docs/tutorial.rst

 .. todo::
     - Ask Phillip why we can't use functions from the package by importing it via ``import grmpy``.

 In the following chapter we explore the basic features of the ``grmpy`` package.
-Firstly you have to import the package and the related functions.
+Firstly you have to import the package.
 ::